Skip to main content

 About

 NORSE: Oath of Blood is a single player tactical role playing game with a historical theme.
 It was developed by Arctic Hazard and was released on February 17, 2026.
-It received mostly positive reviews from players.
+It received mostly positive reviews from both critics and players.

 Skip User Reviews

-• Game suffers from numerous bugs, glitches, performance issues, and occasional crashes that hamper playability.
+• Game plagued by numerous bugs, glitches, and frequent crashes impacting playability.

 • story